Current Visa Debit Card Review

 The Current Visa Debit Card can be one way to help kids learn how to manage money when plastic is involved.
 This Visa debit card is accepted almost anywhere and comes with robust parental controls.
 Here’s what you need to know.

-Current offers prepaid debit cards and personal checking accounts for those who are interested in a simple product that allows them to work toward financial goals.
+Current offers debit cards and personal checking accounts for those who are interested in a simple product that allows them to work toward financial goals.
 Current is especially aimed at teens who are learning to manage money.

-The prepaid debit card can be used by parents to easily pay an allowance, as well as help them monitor spending.
-Teens can use the Current prepaid debit card to make purchases, set savings goals, and learn good financial habits.
+The debit card can be used by parents to easily pay an allowance, as well as help them monitor spending.
+Teens can use the Current debit card to make purchases, set savings goals, and learn good financial habits.